nwickel/mixed_models/slides/08_within_designs/data-nico.md

 ## Participants

-A total of 898 UK participants ($M_age = 42$, $SD = 14$; 50.6% female; 36% with
+A total of 898 UK participants ($M_{age} = 42$, $SD = 14$; 50.6% female; 36%
-a high-school diploma or equivalent, 62% with a Bachelor’s degree or higher) were recruited via the online platform Prolific.
+with a high-school diploma or equivalent, 62% with a Bachelor’s degree or higher) were recruited via the online platform Prolific.
 Participants were randomly assigned to one of the five context conditions, with approximately 180 individuals per group.

 ## Procedure